 Dessert is beautiful in many, many ways, but in our house, we especially appreciate its ability to bridge the divide between my vegetarianism and his carnivorous diet.
 Because unless we’re putting lard in our pie crusts or sprinkling bacon on our ice cream (and even my bacon-loving guy isn’t really on board with the bacon-in-desserts thing), dessert is naturally vegetarian.
 No need for our usual fork-in-the-road recipes, which really isn’t such a bad way to live, but there’s something fun about being able to nosedive simultaneously into, for instance, the same Fluffy Nutella Buttercream frosted cupcakes.

 Nutella in buttercream form.
 Pure heaven.
 After all, if dessert is beautiful, Nutella is pure divinity.
 People write poems about it.
-They dedicate terrific blogs to it.
 And there’s even a holiday to celebrate it!

 This fluffy, light buttercream combines your traditional buttercream ingredients, butter and powdered sugar, with a nice dose of Nutella.
 A little vanilla adds a perfect note, and a good pinch of kosher salt rounds out the sweetness while also highlighting that delicious chocolate-hazelnut flavor that’s uniquely Nutella.
 And lastly, it’s got heavy whipping cream, which I love, love, love adding to my buttercream recipes.
 It gives an otherwise heavy frosting such a wonderfully airy texture.